RobertFoll/Heyzap-Xamarin-iOS/HeyzapBinding/readme.md

 You will need to download & copy the following SDKs from the appropriate ad networks into the Heyzap binding project and set their build action to native library:

-	HeyzapAds.a - Pay attention to the linkwith.cs file
-	adColony.a
+	HeyzapAds.a - Important linking information for this library is in the HeyzapAds.linkwith.cs file. adColony.a
 	AppLovinSdk.a
 	AppTracker.a